-For number of PAT entries, see the table Page Sizes of Special Pages by File Format and look up file version and data page size.
+For number of PAT entries, see the table Page Sizes of Special Pages by File Format.

-2. Include 2 pages for the file control record (FCR) pages (see also File Control Record (FCR)).
+8. Include 2 pages for the file control record (FCR) pages (see also File Control Record (FCR)).
 If you are using 8.x or later file format, also include 2 pages for the reserved pages.